IMPLEMENTATION OF EU LAW

 A particularly stringent cyber security regulation issued by the New York Department of Financial Services (NYDFS) requires insurance companies, banks and other covered entities who operate in New York State to maintain department-approved plans to deter cyber attacks, and report any significant attacks to the NYDFS within 72 hours of when they occur.
 Since promulgation of this regulation by the NYDFS, the National Association of Insurance Commissioners (NAIC) has adopted a similar model rule on 24 October 2017, signalling broader acceptance within the insurance regulatory community.
 So far this year, the model rule has been introduced by both Rhode Island and South Carolina in their respective state legislatures.

-The NY Reg went into effect on 1 March 2017.
-Covered entities had 180 days to implement most requirements.
+The NY Reg came into effect on 1 March 2017.
+Covered entities had 180 days in which to implement most requirements.
 The following are some of the key provisions of the rule:

-- Program, policies and procedures: Based on a risk assessment, entities are expected to establish written cyber security policies and procedures to protect their information systems (including in-house developed applications) and sensitive nonpublic data.
+- Programme, policies and procedures: Based on a risk assessment, entities are expected to establish written cyber security policies and procedures to protect their information systems (including in-house developed applications) and sensitive non- public data

-- Chief Information Security Officer (CISO): Each entity must designate a qualified individual to serve as the CISO, who is responsible for implementing, overseeing and enforcing the cyber security program and policy.
+- Chief Information Security Officer (CISO): Each entity must designate a qualified individual to serve as the CISO, who is responsible for implementing, overseeing and enforcing the cyber security programme and policy

-- Notification of cyber events to NYDFS: Entities must notify NYDFS no later than 72 hours from a determination that a significant cybersecurity event has occurred.
+- Notification of cyber events to NYDFS: Entities must notify NYDFS no later than 72 hours from a determination that a significant cyber security event has occured.